Forfar Field Station

 Scuba Diving at Forfar

 Scuba diving is available to enhance the learning experience.
 Forfar operates a PADI certified dive shop and offers dive trips in addition to our existing programming.
 Early morning dives, before the scheduled group activities, are available for certified divers.
 Review our Diving Guide for more details about diving at Forfar or contact our office to see if any certification classes are available.
-Or, students ages 18-23 can apply to our 6-week Forfar Marine Science Program!
+Or, students ages 18-24 can apply to our 6-week Forfar Marine Science Program and earn their Open Water and Advanced Open Water Certifications.

 Educational Programming